 Are headphones allowed?
 We strongly discourage the use of headphones.
 If you must wear them, please wear ones that allow you to hear your surroundings.
 Please note that use of headphones is not allowed for competitors competing for prize money and RRCA/USATF awards.
 If you choose to wear headphones and finish in a money-winning place, you may be subject to forfeiture of prize money and RRCA/USATF awards.

 Can I sign up to be a pacer?
-If you are an experienced runner and would like to lead a team of runners who are trying to hit a certain time goal between 3:15-5:30, please contact Joe Connelly and asked to be placed on the pacer list; there are limited pace leader opportunities available.
-This program generously supported by The Run Center at SkiRack and Mizuno.
+If you are an experienced runner and would like to lead a runners who are trying to hit a certain time goal between 3:15-5:30, please contact Joe Connelly and asked to be placed on the pacer list; there are limited pace leader opportunities available.
+This program generously supported by The Run Center at SKIRACK and Mizuno.